zoontek/react-native-localize/README.md

 ### findBestAvailableLanguage()

-Returns the best language tag possible and its direction (if it can find one).
-Useful to choose the best translation available.
+Returns the best language tag possible and its reading direction (⚠️ **it respects the user preferred languages list order**).
+Useful to pick the best translation available.

 #### Method type